Nick Moore (American football): New Orleans Saints

-Moore went undrafted during the 2019 NFL Draft.
+Moore went undrafted during the 2019 NFL draft.
 Moore signed with the New Orleans Saints as an undrafted free agent on April 28, 2019.
-He was waived on August 21, 2019.
+He was waived by the Saints on August 21.

 Tampa Bay Vipers

-Moore signed with the Tampa Bay Vipers of the XFL after being drafted in Phase 5 of the 2020 XFL Draft.
+Moore signed with the Tampa Bay Vipers of the XFL after being drafted in Phase 5 of the 2020 XFL draft.
 The league suspended its season after six games, and allowed players to sign with NFL teams starting on March 23, 2020.

 Baltimore Ravens

-Moore signed with the Baltimore Ravens three days later.
-He was waived during final roster cuts on September 5, 2020, and signed to the Ravens' practice squad the next day.
+On March 26, 2020, Moore signed with the Baltimore Ravens.
+He was waived during final roster cuts on September 5, and signed to the Ravens' practice squad the next day.
 He was elevated to the active roster on December 2 for the team's week 12 game against the Pittsburgh Steelers after Morgan Cox was placed on the COVID-19 list, and reverted to the practice squad after the game.
 On January 18, 2021, Moore signed a reserve/futures contract with the Ravens.
-On January 25, 2021, the Ravens announced that they would be parting ways with Morgan Cox and going with Nick Moore for the next season.
+On January 25, the Ravens announced that they would be parting ways with Cox and going with Moore for the next season.

 On March 9, 2022, the Ravens placed an exclusive-rights free agent tender on Moore.
+He was named second-team All-Pro for his performance during the 2022 season.

+During the 2023 offseason, Moore tore his Achilles tendon, ending his season, with Tyler Ott filling in for the Ravens during 2023.
+Moore returned for the 2024 season.